smartqasa/custom-sonos-card/README.md

     imageUrl: https://cdn-icons-png.flaticon.com/512/4108/4108794.png
   - ifMissing: true # ifMissing will only be used if none of the "Equals" overrides above resulted in a match
     imageUrl: https://cdn-icons-png.flaticon.com/512/651/651758.png
-customSources: # Read more in 'Custom Favorites / Sources' section below media_player.tv: # set this to 'all' to show the custom source for all players
+customFavorites: # Read more in 'Custom Favorites' section below media_player.tv: # set this to 'all' to show the custom favorite for all players
     - title: TV # Must match the name of the source (unless you specify media_content_id/type as shown below)
       thumbnail: https://cdn-icons-png.flaticon.com/512/716/716429.png
   all: